seankelly6228/crju430/lesson9.md

 ### Lesson 9 (Wednesday 2/3/16)

+#### Announcements

+* First exam date has been changed to Monday 2/15/16.
+Please make a note on your calendars.

+* I will return paper topics (with comments) that I have received on Friday 2/5/16.

+* There will be an extra credit opportunity on Friday 2/12/16 at 1:00pm in Gambrell 153.
+This is the Department's annual [Ellis MacDougall Lecture](http://artsandsciences.sc.edu/crju/ellis-macdougall-lecture-series).
+If you attend this lecture (you must register your attendance with me at the event) *and* you write a 1-paragraph summary of the lecture (due on Wednesday 2/17/16), I will award you up to 5 extra credit points on the first exam.
+How many points you receive will depend on the quality of your 1-paragraph summary.
+Note that you have to both attend the lecture and write the summary to receive this extra credit.

 #### Revitalization of Social Disorganization Theory

 * After a period of limited interest in social disorganization theory,